mbhall88/LemurPaper/README.md

 positions with the called alternate base were relevant.
-Any positions with a null genotype or that failed the filtering we masked in the output by replacing the reference positions with an N. Positions which do not appear in the VCF (i.e. no reads mapped to this region) were also masked, as were positions in the provided genome mask<sup>4</sup>.
+Any positions with a null genotype or that failed the filtering we masked in the output by replacing the reference positions with an N. Positions which do not appear in the VCF (i.e. no reads mapped to this region) were also masked, as were positions in a previously-defined genome mask of repetitve regions<sup>4</sup>.

 ### Lineage Calling